shaolei-wang/ericssonProject/GetSG/readme.md

 ## Working files
 The file `simple_object_extractor1.py` can run and the result is a really complex picture (svg). **All the nodes** are connected with each other.

-The file `simple_object_extractor2.py` add the algorithm 1 from paper On Support Relations and Semantic Scene Graphs.
+The file `simple_object_extractor2.py` add the algorithm 1 from paper `On Support Relations and Semantic Scene Graphs`.
 But it isn't finished and there are some bugs need to be fixed.

 Both the files above two with modified import the python class from `SceneObjectExtractor`**1**`.py`, not `SceneObjectExtractor.py`.